Are the Laodiceans Modern Sadducees and Pharisees?

 ...they had handed Him over because of envy (Matthew 27:18).

 The Pharisees eliminated the competition so-to-speak instead of supporting the one that taught the truth of God and did the work.
-Likewise, the modern Pharisees know that Dr. Meredith was ordained an evangelist by Herbert Armstrong.
-They will usually acknowledge that Dr. Meredith and LCG are doing a/the work, but they come up with various non-biblical traditions to not support him/LCG.
+Likewise, the modern Pharisees know that Herbert Armstrong began a work, but they come up with various non-biblical traditions to not support the most faithful remnant that are doing it.

 Notice the following passages: